Tecknuovo/Python-Developer-FinTech-West-London/README.md

 # The company:

 Small, agile, FinTech using bleeding edge technologies to improve the traditional brokerage model and also providing SaaS based analytics platform to buy side firms using cloud native technologies.
-Based a modern office space with all of the amenities a five-minute walk from Baker St.
+Based in a modern office space with all of the amenities a five-minute walk from Baker St.

 # The environment/Culture: